salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 The corresponding script for this step is `data_reduction_original.ipynb`.

 The code consists of data selection (masking low S/N frames and spectral orders), sky emission removal with sky emission templates from [Oliva+ (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...581A..47O/abstract) and [Rousselot+ (2000)](https://ui.adsabs.harvard.edu/abs/2000A%26A...354.1134R/abstract), residual blaze correction, and outliers removal.
 In addition, a wavelength stability check is also performed.
-However, this case, in particular, does not need any additional wavelength correction since the wavelength solution is already stable, hence the code does not consist algorithm to correct the wavelength solution.
+However, this case, in particular, does not need any additional wavelength correction since the wavelength solution is already stable, hence the code does not consist of an algorithm to correct the wavelength solution.

 The code also uses the `batman` package [(Kreidberg 2015)](https://ui.adsabs.harvard.edu/abs/2015PASP..127.1161K/abstract) to build the light curve model for the corresponding transit of this planet, which will act as a weight for each frame when we cross-correlate them with the model.

-Finally, to remove the dominating stellar and telluric lines, infamously known for being major obstacles in HRS studies for exoplanet atmospheres, the code uses SysRem algorithm described in [Tamuz+ (2005)](https://ui.adsabs.harvard.edu/abs/2005MNRAS.356.1466T/abstract) which will fit and correct any systematics present in the data.
+Finally, to remove the dominating stellar and telluric lines, infamously known for being major obstacles in HRS studies for exoplanet atmospheres, the code uses the SysRem algorithm described in [Tamuz+ (2005)](https://ui.adsabs.harvard.edu/abs/2005MNRAS.356.1466T/abstract) which will fit and correct any systematics present in the data.
 After passing the data into SysRem, the 'clean' data is obtained and ready to be cross-correlated.

 To compute the systemic velocity $V_{sys}$ of the system, the radial velocity (RV) value of the star is also calculated.
 The circular radial velocity equation is given by:
 $$RV_s(\phi)=K_s\sin(2\pi\phi)+V_{sys}$$